 If you’ve been following Filmmaking Stuff for some time, you probably know that this site really pushes non-permission based filmmaking.
 This concept means that if you’re a filmmaker with ambition and a dream, you should not hesitate…

 For some of you, this is easier said than done.
 Part of why this seems challenging and impossible is because many of us start our career with the belief that filmmakers need a gazillion dollars, tons of experience and an address in Hollywood to make a living as a “real” filmmaker.

 For many, this filmmaking evolution is exciting.
 But the classic elements of filmmaking remain.
 You still need a great story, the passion and persistence to bring your movie to life, and the guts to share your work with the world.

-- Create relationships with at least 5-10 collaborators who complement your skill set.
-At the very least, you’ll want to find a writer who understands budgets, a physical producer experienced in low budget movie making, a tech guru who understands cameras and modern production gadgets, an editor with Final Cut Pro, an internet guru who can help you promote and sell your movies online.
+1. Build A Team: Create relationships with at least 5-10 collaborators who complement your skill set.
+At the very least, you’ll want to find a writer who understands budgets, a physical producer experienced in low budget movie making, a tech guru who understands cameras and modern production gadgets, an editor with Final Cut Pro and an internet guru who can help you promote and sell your movies online.

-- Come together as a team and design a movie that can be explained in one high-concept log-line.
+2. Create a Manageable Movie Concept: Come together as a team and design a movie that can be explained in one high-concept log-line.
 It has been my experience that original, genre specific movies with a bit of controversy, geared towards a clearly defined target audience will later help you when it comes time to market and sell your movie.

-- After you lock down your money, you can go into pre-production full force.
+After you lock down your money, you can go into pre-production full force.
 Hire a great 1st AD.

-And after you do this once, the way to become successful is to create more and more movies.
+After you do this once, the way to become successful is to create more and more movies.
 Remember, your goal is to create at least 20 movies in your life time, so that you can get at least 20 checks in the mail each month!